Kinshasa: Second Congo War

-Systematic human rights violations, authoritarian repression, and crackdowns on Cabindan separatists
+Human rights abuses, crackdowns on Cabindan separatists, and Joseph Kabila's rise to power

-From the onset of the conflict, Congolese security forces were implicated in widespread human rights abuses, including extrajudicial executions, torture, rape, and arbitrary detentions.
-Political opponents and ordinary civilians alike were subject to these violations with near-total impunity.
+Political opponents and civilians were subject to extrajudicial executions, torture, rape, and arbitrary detentions.
 Between August 1998 and January 2001, approximately 50 incident reports were submitted to the United Nations Commission on Human Rights and its mechanisms, including the Working Groups on arbitrary detention and enforced disappearances, and the Special Rapporteurs on torture and extrajudicial killings.

-Particularly severe abuses were inflicted on members of opposition political parties such as the UDPS and PALU.
-Victims were often detained in notorious facilities such as the Police d'intervention rapide (PIR), the Direction des renseignements généraux et services spéciaux (DRGS, also known as Kin Mazière), the IPKIN (ex-Circo), and the Kokolo military camp.
-These sites became centers for torture, sexual violence, and in some cases, extrajudicial execution.
-A significant crackdown occurred on 28 October 2000, when President Kabila's security services arrested at least 93 individuals, including 60 soldiers and 33 civilians from North Kivu, South Kivu, and Maniema, on accusations of plotting a coup d'état involving Anselme Masasu Nindaga, a founding member of the AFDL.
-While some detainees were summarily executed or tortured to death, others were held for over three years and released only after a government-issued general amnesty.

-As part of its military alliance with Angola, the Kinshasa government also acted against members of the Front for the Liberation of the Enclave of Cabinda (FLEC), a separatist movement advocating independence for the Angolan province of Cabinda.
-Between 1998 and 1999, the DRC's security forces shuttered FLEC offices in Kinshasa and arrested numerous Cabindan militants.
-Many of those detained were reportedly tortured; others were forcibly transferred to Angola or remain missing to this day.
+Members of opposition parties such as the UDPS and PALU were particularly targeted, often detained in notorious facilities including the Police d'intervention rapide (PIR), the Direction des renseignements généraux et services spéciaux (DRGS, also called Kin Mazière), IPKIN (ex-Circo), and Kokolo Military Camp.
+A major crackdown happened on 28 October 2000, when President Kabila's security forces arrested at least 93 people, including 60 soldiers and 33 civilians from North Kivu, South Kivu, and Maniema, accused of plotting a coup d'état involving Anselme Masasu Nindaga, a founding AFDL member; some detainees were summarily executed or tortured to death, while others were imprisoned for over three years and only released following a government-issued general amnesty.
+In line with its military alliance with Angola, the Kinshasa government also targeted members of the Front for the Liberation of the Enclave of Cabinda (FLEC), a separatist movement seeking independence for the Angolan province of Cabinda, shutting down FLEC offices in Kinshasa between 1998 and 1999, arresting numerous Cabindan militants, many of whom were tortured, forcibly transferred to Angola, or remain missing.

-Joseph Kabila's rise to power and the shift in the conflict

-Claudel André Lubaya, Governor of Kasaï-Occidental, with Joseph Kabila as President.

 George W. Bush meets with Joseph Kabila (left), Thabo Mbeki of South Africa (center), and Paul Kagame of Rwanda (right) at the Waldorf Astoria New York.